mshagirov/pythonlab/_01-introduction/10_loops.md

 count += 1

 print(f'\n{count} items')
-print('--- end ---')
 </script></pre></div>

 > In the above, we are manually tracking the index number.
-As we are mostly interested about the values, you usually don't need to keep track of the index and count the length of the iterable when using loops.
-For loop keeps track of the items in an iterable for us.
+As we are mostly interested about the value itself and not the index, we usually don't need to keep track of the index or count the length of the iterable when using loops.
+The for loop keeps track of the items in an iterable for us.

 ### Range